 A constant term sequence is a sequence of rational numbers whose n-th term is the constant term of $P^n(\mathbf{x})Q(\mathbf{x})$, where $P(\mathbf{x})$ and $Q(\mathbf{x})$ are multivariate Laurent polynomials.
 While the generating functions of such sequences are invariably diagonals of multivariate rational functions, and hence special period functions, it is a famous open question, raised by Don Zagier, to classify those diagonals which are constant terms.
-In [17], Alin Bostan and Sergey Yurkevich, in collaboration with Armin Straub (University of South Alabama, USA), we provided such a classification in the case of sequences satisfying linear recurrences with constant coefficients.
+In [4], Alin Bostan and Sergey Yurkevich, in collaboration with Armin Straub (University of South Alabama, USA), we provided such a classification in the case of sequences satisfying linear recurrences with constant coefficients.
 They further considered the case of hypergeometric sequences and, for a simple illustrative family of hypergeometric sequences, classified those that are constant terms.

-6.7 Solving Rupert's problem algorithmically
+6.7 An algorithmic approach to Rupert's problem

 A polyhedron $\mathbf{P} \subset \mathbb{R}^3$ has Rupert's property if a hole can be cut into it, such that a copy of \mathbf{P} can pass through this hole.
 There are several works investigating this property for some specific polyhedra: for example, it is known that all 5 Platonic and 9 out of the 13 Archimedean solids admit Rupert's property.
 A commonly believed conjecture states that every convex polyhedron is Rupert.
-The paper [22] by Sergey Yurkevich in collaboration with Jakob Steininger is an extended abstract of their joint work in which they proved that Rupert's problem is algorithmically decidable for polyhedra with algebraic coordinates.
-There they also designed a probabilistic algorithm which can efficiently prove that a given polyhedron is Rupert.
+In the paper [13] by Sergey Yurkevich in collaboration with Jakob Steininger (U. Vienna, Austria) it is proved that Rupert's problem is algorithmically decidable for polyhedra with algebraic coordinates.
+The authors also designed a probabilistic algorithm which can efficiently prove that a given polyhedron is Rupert.
 Using this algorithm they not only confirmed this property for the known Platonic and Archimedean solids, but also proved it for one of the remaining Archimedean polyhedra and many others.
 Moreover, they significantly improved on almost all known Nieuwland numbers and conjectured, based on statistical evidence, that the Rhombicosidodecahedron is in fact not Rupert.